yegor256/iexec/README.md

 This LaTeX package helps you execute commands from the document and then input their output.
 The package uses [`shellesc`](https://ctan.org/pkg/shellesc) package.
+The development of this package was motivated by [this](https://stackoverflow.com/questions/3252957).

 First, [install it](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages)
 from [CTAN](https://ctan.org/pkg/iexec)